ortus-docs/contentbox-docs/introduction/whats_new_3_0_0/architecture.md

 ### BCrypt Support
-The default algorithm for passwords is now BCrypt with work factors for better security and entropy.
+The default algorithm for passwords is now based on BCrypt with work factors for better security and entropy.

 ### Password Policy